 Abstract.
 Laser ablation U-Pb analyses of carbonate (LAcarb) samples has greatly expanded the potential for U-Pb dating to a variety of carbonate producing settings.
-Carbonates that were previously considered impossible to date using isotope dilution methods may preserve radiogenic domains that are favorably interrogated whencan be dated using spatially resolved laser ablation geochronology techniques.
+Carbonates that were previously considered impossible to date using isotope dilution methods may preserve radiogenic domains that can be dated using spatially resolved laser ablation geochronology techniques.
 Work is ongoing to identify reference materials and to consider best practices for LAcarb.
-In this study we apply standard

-5- standard and5 emerging characterization toolsets on three natural samples with the dual goal of enhancing the study of carbonates and in establishing a new set of preciselywell characterized natural standardsreference materials for LAcarb studies.
-We start with the existing carbonate reference material WC-1 from the Permian Reef Complex of Texas, building on the published description to offer a deeper look at U and fluids.associated trace elements.
-We consider a tufa sample from the Miocene Barstow Formation of the Mojave Block, California, as a possible secondary calcite reference material due to its well-behaved U/Pb systematics.
-There are currently no natural
+In this study we apply standard and emerging characterization toolsets on three natural samples with the dual goal of enhancing the study of carbonates and in establishing a new set of well characterized natural reference materials for LAcarb studies.
+We start with the existing carbonate reference material WC-1 from the Permian Reef Complex of Texas, building on the published description to offer a deeper look at U and associated trace elements.
+We consider a tufa sample from the Miocene Barstow Formation of the Mojave Block, California, as a possible secondary calcite reference material due to its well-behaved U-Pb systematics.
+There are currently no natural dolomite standards.

-California, as a possible secondary calcite reference material due to its well-behaved U-Pb systematics.
-There are currently 10 no natural dolomite standards.
 We present an unusual dolomite sample with very well-behaved U-Pb systematics from the Miocene of the Turkana Basin of Kenya as a possible dolomite reference material for LAcarb dating.
-In addition to using XRF For sin For For
+In addition to using XRF mapping and spectroscopy to better understand U in these natural samples, we have analyzed multiple aliquots of each of them for 87Sr/86Sr by TIMS.
+The Sr isotope compositions are analytically homogeneous within petrographically-homogeneous regions of all three samples, so these materials could be used as Sr isotope standards as well.
+While not part of the current contribution, this combination could streamline simultaneous LA analyses of 87Sr/86Sr and U-Pb geochronology.